-The most obvious upgrade is that I've added a good chuck of the Bootstrap classes (I won't say all because I'm sure I've overlooked a few) as buttons that you can use to quickly toggle classes and see how they look.
-I won't be so bold as to even hint that anything in the code be considered "best practices".
+The most obvious upgrade is that I've added a good chunk of the Bootstrap classes (I won't say all because I'm sure I've overlooked a few) as buttons that you can use to quickly toggle classes and see how they look.
+I won't be so bold as to even hint that anything in the code is considered "best practices".
 Rather, think of the Sample Project as just that - a sample of how to do things.
 Not always the best way.
 Hopefully not the worst way.
 I'm sure any part of it can be picked apart and improved.
 Over time, that's all part of the plan.
-If you've got some feedback on the project, feature requests or things of that nature, by all means please post a comment here.
+If you've got some feedback on the project, feature requests, or things of that nature, by all means, please post a comment below.
 Here's a summary of things you might run across in the latest version.

 - Dynamic Buttons.
 The Bootstrap class buttons are all created at run-time.
 So you can see one way to do that.
 Clicking a button will toggle that class in the ElementClassName property.
 Similarly, changing the ElementClassName property will highlight the class buttons.

 - Drag and Drop.
 The buttons can be dragged over the ElementClassName field or any other class-related field if available.
 Like ElementLabelClassName in the case of TWebLabel.

 - Font Awesome Icon Picker.
 A row for FontAwesome has been added and includes just the Font Awesome 5 Free icons.
 Choose the icon attributes you want and then click on the icon button or drag it into one of the Caption or HTML properties to add it.

 - Loading Progress.
 When the app starts, it takes a bit of time initially to create all the buttons and to populate the lists of icons, so a Loading Progress mechanism was added.
 Would be better to improve the performance of those operations, but in the interim, this is one way to improve the user experience rather than just blocking the page while the operation runs.